F1 to H1B: How to Make the Switch

 - The company must pay you a fair salary.
 What is fair depends on what type of work you’ll do and in which city you’ll do it.

-Whether the job offered is in a “specialty occupation” depends on the job description and not the job title.
+Whether the job offer is in a “specialty occupation” depends on the job description and not the job title.
 In other words, a company cannot say you’ll be an accountant if you are going to do the work of a receptionist.

 F1 to H1B Change of Status